BeerOnBeard/exb-netcore-config/README.md

     .Build();
 ```

-In order to reduce potential future collisions, a unique environment variable should be used to signify what configuration override to use.
+In order to reduce potential collisions, a unique environment variable should be used to signify what configuration override to use.
 In this example, `BEERONBEARD_ENVIRONMENT` is used.
 The value of `Development` will be set by the examples in this project.

 ## Running the Examples